 “Hitchcock said of Grace Kelly, ‘Look at her.
 She does everything well, but there’s no fire in her.’
 So I spent a week with Grace Kelly, and got to know that she was whimsical and funny and humorous and teasing.”

 Hayes successfully brings out these elements of Grace Kelly in Rear Window.
 The dialogue in the film shows Grace’s personality as no Kelly movie had before.
-Rear Window is, in many ways, the first film to show Grace Kelly as the public would forever remember her: beautiful, charming, ladylike, but not overly proper, and certainly in no way cold or boring.
-With Rear Window, as Hitchcock perfectly said,
+Rear Window is, in many ways, the first film to show Grace Kelly as the public would forever remember her: beautiful, charming, ladylike, but not overly proper.
+And certainly not boring.

 “I didn’t discover Grace, but I saved her from a fate worse than death.
 I prevented her from being eternally cast as a cold woman.”